Tangerinez/MasterMind-Challenge/README.md

 - Routing from landing page to the game page
 - The ability to interact with the buttons on the Ouija Board to submit a number
 - Current guesses and computer feedback section that keeps track of the user's inputs
-- A hint button on the game page that gives a user 1 hint every round specific to that round's answer
+- A hint button on the game page that gives a user 1 of 2 possible hints every round specific to that round's answer
 - Winning and losing screens that allow the user to play the game again

 # Game rules